aspect-build/aspect-cli/README.md

 From aspect.build/install I quickly pick an Installation option, and am guided through to successful install.

-The first time I run `aspect` in interactive mode,
+The first time I run `aspect init` in interactive mode,
+- If my pwd doesn't have a WORKSPACE, I'm prompted to create one
-- I choose whether I want to install for all users of my workspace, in which case a bootstrap bit is added to tools/bazel ensuring that the tool is downloaded and spawned for anyone cloning my repo.
+- I choose whether I want to install aspect all users of my workspace, in which case a bootstrap bit is added to tools/bazel ensuring that the tool is downloaded and spawned for anyone cloning my repo.

 ## When I run bare `bazel`